KxSystems/docs-v1/docs/ml/nlp.md

 Tokenization            | splits the words; e.g. `John’s` becomes `John` as one token, and `‘s` as a second Sentence detection      | characters at which a sentence starts and ends Part of speech tagger   | parses the sentences into tokens and gives each token a label e.g. `lemma`, `pos`, `tag` etc.
-Parsing                 | assign dependency labels Lemmatization           | converts to a base form e.g. `ran` (verb) to `run` (verb) Named entity recognition | identifies people, locations, organizations, geopolitical entity etc. For example, this would return who `U.K.` is.
-This technique can be used in spaCy or openCalais.
+Lemmatization           | converts to a base form e.g. `ran` (verb) to `run` (verb)

 <!--
 All function-name headers set as H4 (regardless of level of parent header)